Skip to main content

 How much down payment do I need for an industrial property?

-Commonly 20–35%, depending on whether it's owner-occupied or an investment and the strength of the leases or your business income.
+Commonly 20–35% (roughly 65–80% LTV), depending on whether it's owner-occupied or an investment and the strength of the leases or your business income.
+Owner-occupied deals often sit at the lower end.

 Is owner-occupied industrial easier to finance?

-Often — because your operating business income supports the debt, owner-occupied deals can sometimes access better terms or lower down payments than pure investments.
+Often — because your operating business income services the debt, owner-occupied deals can access better terms or lower down payments than pure investments, and may qualify for government-backed programs.

-Clear ceiling height, loading/dock access, power, zoning, and location near transport routes — these drive the property's usefulness and value.
+Clear ceiling height, loading and dock access, electrical capacity, correct industrial zoning, and location near transport routes — these drive the property's usefulness, its rent, and how quickly it could be re-leased.

 Do industrial properties need environmental assessments?

-Sometimes — properties with past industrial or manufacturing use may require an environmental site assessment as a condition of financing.
+Frequently — properties with past industrial or manufacturing use may require a Phase I Environmental Site Assessment, and a Phase II if the Phase I flags concerns, as a condition of financing.

 Buying industrial or warehouse space?
 Talk to us — we'll structure owner-occupied or investment financing around the building and the income.
-See industrial options.
+Explore commercial financing, business loans, or ask Maya a quick question.

 MS